 Sandy’s area of expertise is therapeutic recreation/recreational therapy.
 In addition to her work at ISU, she also taught and was an academic advisor at the University of Illinois.
 Prior to teaching, she was a practitioner at various agencies including C-U Special Recreation, Danville VA, and others.
 Sandy served on the board of Courage Connection for many years.
 She enjoys spending time with family, friends, and her fur babies.

-Rev. Cindy Shepherd, Director
+Rev. Cindy Shepherd, Vice President

 Central Illinois Outreach Director, Faith in Place

 Cindy grew up in Kansas and graduated from the University of Kansas.
 She earned her M.Div. at Princeton Theological Seminary and was ordained as a PCUSA Teaching Elder in 1982.
 Cindy served in a variety of pastoral and educational posts around the Midwest, including pastor of Philo Presbyterian Church until 2014, when she joined Faith in Place.
 She finds great satisfaction in working with houses of worship to protect our common air, land and water.
 Cindy is married to Tim Hartin, who produces videos for the University of Illinois “channel” of the Big Ten Network, and has three adult children and a couple of dogs.

 Client Services Coordinator, Champaign County Health Care Consumers

 Adani hails from the great state of Texas, but quickly made Champaign-Urbana her home through various volunteer opportunities like the 5th & Hill Neighborhood Rights Campaign and CUPHD’s Germbusters program.
 She is now the Client Services Coordinator at Champaign County Health Care Consumers where she works directly with clients to connect them to care by applying for health insurance, financial assistance, and directing them to providers.
 If Adani’s not talking about being from Texas or health care policy, then she’s probably talking about Democrats.